justicedundas/Notes/opsec/BasicDigitalProtection.md

 ****** Self-Hosting VPN -> BESTTTTTTT, new WireGuard potentially solid but still reccomend OpenVPN

-### 9. Antiviruses & Malware
+### 9. Antiviruses and Malware
 Quick primers:
 	- https://www.howtogeek.com/125650/htg-explains-how-antivirus-software-works/
 	- https://blog.malwarebytes.com/101/2015/06/10-easy-steps-to-clean-your-infected-computer/

-** heavily debated, generally make software more secure but some open you up to new exploits and vulnerability
+* heavily debated, generally make software more secure but some open you up to new exploits and vulnerability

 * WORST thing to do for privacy... scans and collect LITERALLY EVERYTHING on your computer lol
 * if you don't download random crap, and browse safely then don't use